-Email tale about 'a very pleasant attendant" who, for 25 years running, showed up every day at Bristol Zoo and collected parking fees from visitors, then one day simply vanished with all the cash.
-Turns out the zoo had never hired a car park attendant.
+Email tale about 'a very pleasant attendant" who, for 25 years running, showed up every day at Bristol Zoo to collect parking fees from visitors, then one day simply vanished with all the cash.

 Description: Email joke / Urban legend